 - Can you be more conscious of what gets dropped on the floor by little kids, teens, and family members?
 (If something gets dropped on the floor, your cat will try to eat it 99% of the time!)

-5. How to Stop Your Cat From Eating Non-Food Items
+How to Discourage Your Cat from Eating Non-Food Items

-Here are some helpful tips to get your cat to redirect their attention and tendencies away from eating non-food items:
+Here are some helpful tips for redirecting their attention from eating non-food items:

 - Playtime: Increase play activities with interactive toys, cat trees, scratching posts, and other forms of stimulation.

-- Window time: Place their cat tree near a window so your feline can watch activities that are going on outside.
+- Window time: Place their cat tree near a window to watch activities going on outside.

 - Outdoor time: Consider a cattery or try leash-walking your cat.
-Does your feline love to play outdoors?
-Does he or she love to go outside?
-Perhaps she would like some organic sunshine to bathe in?
 Purchase or create a safe outdoor enclosure for your cat to run and play in.
 Train your cat to walk on a leash and harness or ride in a cat stroller.
-Get them to go outside and run off some of that extra energy!
+Get your cat outside and run off some of that extra energy!

-- Chew time: Consider some safe alternatives for chewing like growing organic greens for your cat.
-Rye, oat, wheatgrass, or catnip are all good options.
-(Stay away from the grass on your lawn because it could be treated with fertilizer and chemicals that could make your cat sick.)
-You can buy cat greens at your local pet store or buy an already grown square of grass from an organic health food store.
+- Chew time: Consider safe alternatives for chewing, such as growing organic greens for your cat.
+Rye, oat, wheatgrass, or catnip are all excellent options.
+(Stay away from the grass on the lawn treated with fertilizer and chemicals that could make your cat sick.) cat greens are available at your local pet store.

-If your pet shows any signs of medical issues, please make sure to take them into the vet clinic right away.
-There may be some underlying issues that need to be addressed by a veterinary professional.
+If your pet shows any signs of medical issues, consult your veterinarian to help with any underlying issues that need to be addressed by a veterinary professional.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.